Construction Cost Codes

-Construction cost codes are the defined list of codes that are used for tracking, managing, reporting on the amounts, quantities, budgets, profit and other account information associated with the job.
+Construction cost codes are a defined list of codes used to track, manage, and report amounts, quantities, budgets, profits, and other job-related data.

-The goal of using cost codes is to streamline data management on a companywide basis, making it reusable for all stakeholders including estimators, project managers, administration, accounting and more.
+These codes streamline companywide data management for all stakeholders, including estimators, project managers, and accounting.

 Cost control